Palo Alto County Health System

 We are faithful to who we say we are

-We stand with and serve those who are poor, especially the most vulnerable
+We stand with and serve those who are underserved, especially the most vulnerable

 Solidarity with one another, capacity to enter into another's joy and sorrow